 In negotiations with the school sector, uses of content that were excluded from consideration include those that:

 - do not ordinarily require copyright permission;

-- the content creator has notified us are directly licensed for educational use;
+- we have been notified by the copyright owner are directly licensed for educational use;

 - are presumed to be directly licensed for educational use;